NilsRo/ImpulseSmartMeter/README.md

 2. MQTT configuration (optional)
    1. publish the following topics (folder structure can be changed):
       * "ht/gas/imp_counted": actual impulse count
-      * #TODO: "ht/gas/heartbeat": status like online, error,...
+      * "ht/gas/heartbeat": status if the device was more than 10 minutes offline
+      * "ht/gas/downtime": number of seconds the thing was switched off
 3. NTP configuration to get RTC infos for logging (default is fine for german timezone)

 ![status page](img/opera_2023-11-27%20212528.png)